RichardDooling/LegalPro/Chapter_7/Chapter_7.md

 1. First, show facts &hellip; that in camera review of the materials may reveal evidence that the crime-fraud exception applies.
 2. Then, if judge decides this question in favor of the government, the otherwise privileged material may be submitted for in camera inspection.

-Is there “reasonable cause to believe that the atty’s services were used to further an ongoing unlawful scheme?”
+Is there "reasonable cause to believe that the atty's services were used to further an ongoing unlawful scheme?"

-The lawyer's innocence does NOT preserve the attorney-client privilege against the crime-fraud exception.
-The attorney's lack of any guilty knowledge did not matter because the privilege was the client’s and the client’s misconduct sufficed to lose it.
+The lawyer's innocence does *not* preserve the attorney-client privilege against the crime-fraud exception.
+The attorney's lack of any guilty knowledge did not matter because the privilege was the client's and the client's misconduct sufficed to lose it.

-Crime-fraud exception turns on client’s intent rather that the lawyer’s knowledge of the client’s goal.
+Crime-fraud exception turns on client's intent rather that the lawyer's knowledge of the client's goal.

 Lawyers learn to look at their emails and their advice the way a judge or jury might look at it after the fact.

 ### Claimants Through Same Deceased Client

-Some Probate lawyers argue that you can resist this if the client wanted it resisted.
+Some probate lawyers argue that you can resist this if the client wanted it resisted.

-Better course is if the testator says, “And you better make sure that no good dirty rotten son-in-law of mine does NOT get his hands on my gun collection”
+Better course is if the testator says, “And you better make sure that no good dirty rotten son-in-law of mine does *not* get his hands on my gun collection”

 Then you can put the waiver right in the Will.

-### Breach of Duty (Lawyer OR Client)
+### Breach of Duty (Lawyer or Client)

 * Malpractice Action.
 * Criminal Proceeding.